You should never need to or try to sell financial planning to a client.

-In fact, trying to convince people is a mistake.
+Trying to convince people is a mistake

 “People don’t believe what you tell them.